orsonteodoro/oiledmachine-overlay/README.md

 *game-engines/godot - Open source alternative to the Unity Game Engine.
 This one is the 2.0 beta.
 It also installs the demos in /usr/share/godot.
 I recommend the platformer demo to test the sound and hardware accelerated opengl.

 *dev-embedded/modelsim - Ebuilds to help install it on Gentoo Linux.
 You still need to download the installer manually and place it into /usr/bin/distfiles.
 It will preform an unattended install with a desktop menu item and wrapper script /usr/bin/modelsim.
 Use desktop-menu-fix to properly run it on xfce4 menu or other window managers.
+See  https://en.wikipedia.org/wiki/ModelSim for details about this software.

 TODO (NOT COMMITED):